|

 You need to set our mail-servers

-to be the ones responsible for email sent to your domain.
+to be the ones responsible for all emails sent to your domain.

 You do this by editing the DNS MX records for your domain as shown below:-

-All incoming emails sent to your domain will now come to our
+After changing your MX records, all incoming emails sent to your domain will now

 This has the added bonus of reducing the amount of Internet bandwidth and server